mcosovic/JuliaGrid.jl/docs/src/tutorials/acStateEstimation.md

 𝐕⁽⁰⁾ = analysis.voltage.magnitude
 𝚯⁽⁰⁾ = analysis.voltage.angle
 ```
-Here, we utilize a "flat start" approach in our method.
+Here, we use a "flat start" approach in our method.
 It is important to keep in mind that when dealing with initial conditions in this manner, the Gauss-Newton method may encounter difficulties.

 ---

 ##### Iterative Process
 To apply the Gauss-Newton method, JuliaGrid provides the [`solve!`](@ref solve!(::AcStateEstimation{LAV})) function.
-This function is utilized iteratively until a stopping criterion is met, as demonstrated in the following code snippet:
+This function is used iteratively until a stopping criterion is met, as demonstrated in the following code snippet:
 ```@example ACSETutorial
 for iteration = 0:20
     stopping = increment!(analysis)